-The Core Corporate Bond Fund will not invest in any Collective Investment Schemes.
+The Core Corporate Bond Fund will not invest in any Collective Investment Schemes with the exception of Money Market Funds (MMFs) which do not adversely alter the risk profile of the Sub-Fund.

 The Investment Manager has overall responsibility for the investment policy and authority to select service providers pursuant to the Investment Management Agreement entered into with the ACD.